 - Vendor comparison: Synthesize quotes and feature comparisons

-The CRAFT Method for Better Prompting
+The CRAFT method for better prompting

 Teaching employees a structured prompting method dramatically improves AI output quality.
 We use the CRAFT framework: